qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 selected in the symbol layer list.
 The most important is the 'Symbol Layer Type' combo box, which allows you to choose the layer type.
 The available options depend on the layer type (Point, Line, Polygon).
-The symbol layer type options are described in section :ref:`vector_symbol_types`.
+The symbol layer type options are described in section vector_symbol_layer_types_.

 .. |symbolproperties1| image:: /static/user_manual/working_with_vector/symbolproperties1.png
    :width: 30em